btrzcinski/bearded-ninja/webradio/README.md

 # WebRadio

+## Debian

-On Debian, make sure you have GStreamer installed, especially these packages:
+Make sure you have these packages installed:

 * gstreamer1.0-alsa
 * gstreamer1.0-tools

-As well as (most likely) the 'bad' and 'ugly' plugin packages.
+* gst-plugins-bad1.0

+## Fedora

+Make sure you have these packages installed:

+* gstreamer1
+* gstreamer1-plugins-bad-freeworld